When it comes to running an online store there are lots of behind the scenes tasks that help keep things running

 Another way you can keep track of inventory needs is to set up a task in your favorite project management system of what is getting low.
 Then when you sit down to do the order you can reference the list.

 If it’s just you a whiteboard would probably be fine, I like having a digital option in case I suddenly remember standing in the checkout line.

 Customers are your bread and butter and are very important.
 Reviewing your customer experience throughout the day is a must!
-When it comes to running an online store, because your customers are online you have to approach things a bit differently.
+When it comes to running an online store, because your customers are online, you have to approach things a bit differently.

 Here are some things you can do to check your customer experience:

 - Review your customer surveys, hopefully, you are asking customers about their shopping experience.
 Stay tuned I’ll be talking about surveys in a future post.

 - Review your site heatmaps and if you aren’t sure what a heatmap is.
 It’s a technology that allows you to see what areas people are clicking the most often on your site.